Question from my friend: Is Marijuana a Psychiatric drug in your context? Can it help those getting off of Psych drugs or hinder?

 Interesting question.
 There are several differences between psychiatric drugs and sacred plants used for hallucination.

-One difference is, as described above for marijuana, they are naturally occurring, and not chemically synthesized.
+One difference is, as described above for marijuana, they occur naturally, and are not chemically synthesized.
 LSD is a chemically synthesized hallucinogen, so that would be another discussion.

 The other difference is their purpose in society.

-Psychiatric drugs were created to mass market to people for the purposes of social control and mostly “calming people down” or alleviating unhappiness and the symptoms of trauma and other types of emotional distress.
+The pharmaceutical industry created psychiatric drugs to mass market to people for the purposes of social control and mostly “calming people down” or alleviating unhappiness and the symptoms of trauma and other types of emotional distress.

 Sacred hallucinogenic plants can cause suffering in the body, but they are meant to be taken occasionally for the purpose of having a spiritual awakening or a vision quest.